Yi-YingLin/Yi-YingLin.github.io/about.md

 permalink: /about/
 ---

-The University of Texas at Dallas, Richardson, Texas <blank>
+The University of Texas at Dallas, Richardson, Texas M.S.
-M.S.
 Business Analytics

 • Course Highlights: Business Analytics With R, SQL-Database Foundations